avdhootu27/chat-app/README.md

 # chat_app

-A new Flutter  chat application.
+Fully Functioning Chat Application With Flutter and Firebase

 ## In this app-